 - Support for 16 -19 year olds moving on from or into further education, training, employment or into adult services.

 - Support to attend young carers regional events and the national young carers’ convention;

 - Awareness raising of young carers and the issues that affect their lives

-Referrals must come to the project from a Social Worker as all young carers are potential Children in Need and this must be assessed by a Social Worker.
+Referrals must come to the project from a Social Worker or Early Help Worker as all young carers are potential Children in Need and this must be assessed by a Social Worker.

 Young Carers Team are happy to attend home visits with social workers.
 Please contact the office.